Bimbofication

 History & origins

-Bimbofication has two intertwined but distinct histories: the lineage of the word and the much shorter lineage of the kink, which is a creature of the internet.
+Bimbofication has two intertwined but distinct histories: the lineage of the word, and the much shorter lineage of the kink, which is a creature of the internet.

 The root term long predates the fetish.
 "Bimbo" derives from Italian bimbo ("baby, little child") and entered English in the early 1900s, at first denoting a stupid or contemptible man; only later did usage shift toward an attractive but unintelligent woman.
-By the late twentieth century it had hardened into a sexist insult, the backdrop against which both the later kink and the 2020s cultural reclamation would form.
+By the late twentieth century it had hardened into a sexist insult, the backdrop against which both the later kink and the 2020s reclamation would form.

 The kink as an internet phenomenon